VirusTotal/yara/docs/modules/lnk.rst

 The ShimDataBlock structure specifies the name of a shim that can be applied when activating a link target.

     .. c:member:: block_size
-    The block size of this structure, which will be greater than or equal to lnk.ShimDataBlockMinSize.
+    The block size of this structure, which will be greater than or equal to lnk.SHIM_DATA_BLOCK_MIN_SIZE.

     .. c:member:: block_signature
-    The signature of the block, which will be equal to lnk.ShimDataBlockSignature.
+    The signature of the block, which will be equal to lnk.SHIM_DATA_BLOCK_SIGNATURE.

     .. c:member:: layer_name
      A Unicode string that specifies the name of a shim layer to apply to a link target when it is being activated.